Kapyia/KanvasBuddy/README.md

 Happy painting! :)

 ## Known issues
+- KB can't borrow the Tool Options docker if it's set to be in Krita's tool bar.
 - Issues on Linux based operating systems are being looked into, so please provide any information you have on them!
 Linux doesn't love my sets of hardware, but I'll do my best to work them out.
 - KB features virtually no crash handling.
 Should KB crash you might need to restart Krita in order for KB to work again.
 - Sliders and values doesn't synchronize properly between KB and Krita due to limitations in the API.
 This is only a visual error and does not affect functionality.

-Disclaimer: this plugin has been developed by someone better described as a 'code bodger' rather than a programmer. **Beware of spaghetti.** The plugin works well for me personally, but unfortunately I can't guarantee it'll work well for people on other systems and/or machines.
+Disclaimer: this plugin has been developed by someone better described as a 'code bodger' rather than a programmer. **Beware of spaghetti.** The plugin works well for me personally, but unfortunately I can't guarantee it'll work well for people on other systems or machines.

 ## License